PolybotRiviera/SkyRocket/PCB/KSante_PCB/readme.md

+*3 pictures : A picture of the PCB, a screenshot of the Schematic and a screenshot of the Layout*

 A Mosfet is present to allow our control PCB to enable or not the motors

 Otherwise, the purpose of this PCB is to redistribute the battery power to the 4 motors and to the control PCB